tilgovi/dom-seek/README.md

 orthe traversal ends.

-If the argument is a node, seeks the iterator forward or backward until its reference node is either equal to the argument, when the argument is a `Text` node, or the `Text` node that immediately precedes the first `Text` node contained by the argument, when the argument is an `Element`.
+If the argument is a node, seeks the iterator forward or backward until its reference node is equal to the argument and the iterator pointer is before the reference node.

 Returns the number of characters traversed (negative if traversing backwards).
 Iteration always finishes with the pointer before the node containing the